RetroTournaments/argos/doc/NESBOX.md

 sudo pacman -S tmux
 ```

-Then set up the .bashrc which includes the snippet to start tmux / attach to the 'argos' tmux session
+Then set up the .bashrc which includes the snippet to start tmux / attach to the 'static' tmux session

 ## x/ graphics